dpvtank/Balzac/_drafts/2020-07-03-Dharma-of-Leadership.md

   The work of human life is find peace and happiness.
 The work of dharma is to find that peace and happiness, even in the chaos of life.
 ---
 Even amidst the stresses and challenges of work, family, friends, employees and co-workers and customers.
 Of health issues and broken relationships and financial hardships, of aimlessness, and a sense of drifting.
 Through failure, and through success.

-Dharma is that which upholds--peace, prosperity, happiness, and health personally and within a society or community.
-It is civilizational philosophy as well as a personal way of life.

 In my work with entrepreneurs, leaders, and anyone who is trying to make something happen in this world, I find that chaos often wins.